Hi all, Requesting your advice on the matter below:

 KK!HR

-Vinayak Sir has given valuable points to ponder, indeed it is surprising to note in this case that of the five probationers, two are terminated and for rest the probation is extended.
-It is putting questions on the recruitment standards and induction process besides the performance review system.
-Not a very satisfactory position.
+Vinayak Sir has given valuable points to ponder.
+Indeed, it is surprising to note in this case that out of the five probationers, two are terminated and for the rest, the probation is extended.
+This situation raises questions about the recruitment standards, induction process, and the performance review system.
+It is not a very satisfactory position.

 From India, Mumbai